 $ npm install -g create-react-native-app

 You need to make sure to use Node v6 or a version after it with npm v3 or npm v4 version of Yarn.
 We are not asking you to use the npm v5 because of the bugs issues faced in that npm version.

 $ cd my-app

-After running the above mentioned line of codes, a directory will be created by the name 'my-app' inside the current working directory.
+After running the above-mentioned line of codes, a directory will be created by the name 'my-app' inside the current working directory.
 This will further generate the initial structure of the project inside 'my-app' so go ahead and install all its dependencies.

-If you are previous experience with React Native, you will be aware about the fact that you won't be seeing any 'android' or 'ios' directories.
+If you are previous experience with React Native, you will be aware of the fact that you won't be seeing any 'android' or 'ios' directories.
 So once the installation is complete, some commands are to be run in the project directory by you: